Opinion: The future of data centre design and construction

 2.)
 A modular building can be built remotely and then put together at the site once the foundations have been laid.
 However, while some construction time might be saved with this approach, the risks associated with shipping, installing and integrating all the technical equipment on-site, mean this option is not much of an improvement.

 3.)
 Taking the prefabricated concept a step further, it’s possible to build single-function modular blocks in a factory (cooling modules, power modules, white space modules, etc.) and then ship them to the site for installation.
-The potential disadvantage is that these single-function blocks are predefined and therefore the overall datacentre solution may not be fully adapted to the customer’s exact needs.
+The potential disadvantage is that these single-function blocks are predefined and therefore the overall data center solution may not be fully adapted to the customer’s exact needs.
 It is certainly a better solution than the first two options above though, as this approach allows for more pre-installation and pre-integration in the factory.

 4.)
-Many new data centres will still undoubtedly be built using the three methodologies described above.
-However, it’s clear that the segment promising the greatest growth will be entire bespoke data centre buildings that are completely prefabricated, with all technical equipment and systems pre-installed and functionally-tested prior to shipping to site, where they will simply be put together and commissioned.
+Many new data centers will still undoubtedly be built using the three methodologies described above.
+However, it’s clear that the segment promising the greatest growth will be entire bespoke data center buildings that are completely prefabricated, with all technical equipment and systems pre-installed and functionally-tested prior to shipping to site, where they will simply be put together and commissioned.
 The advantage of this approach is that with most of the installation done in a clean-room factory environment, it’s possible to gain a high degree of control over vendor coordination, risk reduction, quality of installation and integration, cost management and on-time delivery.

 eCentre: Industrialised process with bespoke design

 This off-site industrialisation of data center construction, installation and integration is not limiting in any way.
 On the contrary, it allows businesses to adapt and grow faster.